 Every employer shall issue an employee with a certificate of service on termination of the employee's contract of employment.
-Such certificate shall comply with the provisions of the Basic Conditions of Employment Act, 1997 (Act 75 of 1997) (as amended).
+Such certificate shall comply with the

 10. GENERAL

 10.1 Work under an incentive scheme

 - 10.1.1 Any employer who wishes to introduce an incentive scheme shall set up a joint committee consisting of representatives from management and the establishment's employees which, after consultation with the trade unions which are party to this Agreement whose members are involved, may agree upon the terms of any such scheme.
 (Refer to clause 5.1.2). - 10.1.2 The terms of any such incentive scheme and any subsequent alteration thereto which may have been agreed upon by the committee shall be reduced to writing and be signed by the members of the committee and shall not be varied by the committee or terminated by either party unless the party wishing to vary or terminate the scheme has, in writing, given the other party such notice as may be agreed upon by the parties when entering into such a scheme.